4dn-dcic/foursight/docs/actions.md

 ```

 Using techniques like the one above, you can make arbitrarily complicated combinations of actions and checks.
 One important use case is having a check run again after an action completes if the action would change the output of the check.
 This is especially important if a user might trigger the action another time based on the output of the check itself.
 A concrete example is a check that identifies all items in your system missing a certain field and an action that uses those check results to patch that field for all items.
 You would want to re-run the check after executing the action so that the UI displays the most up-to-date results for the check and so that nobody would accidentally run the action again after it had already been run.

+**Note:** You don't need to set `primary = True` as a key word argument for actions.
+The most recent action run will always be the one displayed on the UI (see the next section).

 ### Viewing action results
 The results of run actions can be seen using the `Toggle latest action` button in the linked check on the Foursight UI.
 This box will always show the most recent run of the linked action in JSON form.